praiskup/praiskup.github.io/_drafts/build-ordering-by-batches-in-copr.md

 operates with batches of builds where such batch can be represented by **any batch member** (any contained build ID).

-You can compose a tree (or rather forest) of such build batches, meaning that each batch can be blocked by exactly **one** other *parent* batch.
+You can compose a tree (or rather a forest) of such build batches, meaning that each batch can be blocked by exactly **one** other *parent* batch.

-Batches can only be in `blocked`, `processing` or `finished` state.
+Batches can only be in `blocked`, `processing`, or `finished` state.
 Batch is `blocked` when *parent* batch is `processing` -- and switches to `processing` when *parent* goes to the `finished` state.
 At the time of writing this post, we [still][proposal] don't take *failed* builds differently from *succeeded* or